1. I am an author. Can I get a grant from the Welsh Books Council?

 21. Does the Welsh Books Council provide critical services to authors?

-No, but Literature Wales offers mentoring and critical services to authors.
-Authors may prefer to contact publishers directly, and on the Welsh Book Trade Info website there is a directory of publishers in Wales.
+No. Authors may prefer to contact publishers directly, and on the Welsh Book Trade Info website there is a directory of publishers in Wales.